Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Results

-The dimensionless resistivity $\varrho$ corresponding to the data in Fig. 3 is shown in Fig. 4.
-Two important features of bad metals are apparent: lack of saturation as the MIR limit is approached and anomalous resistance scaling.
+{\bf Approaching the MIR limit.} The onset of another characteristic of bad metals is also evident in Fig. 4: absence of saturation as the MIR limit is approached.
 The MIR limit defines the regime in which semiclassical transport theory is valid and current-carrying particles are a legitimate concept \cite{ioffe1960non,emery1995superconductivity}.
 In solids, the MIR limit is $l\approx d$ \cite{ioffe1960non}, where $l$ is the mean-free path and $d$ is the atomic lattice spacing.
 This condition must be modified to $l\approx n^{-1/3}$ for optical lattices, which are free from impurities and phonons, and the only scattering is between particles with separation $n^{-1/3}$.
 Using this definition, we show the MIR-limited resistivity $\varrho_{\textrm{MIR}}$ in Fig. 4 determined from $\tau_{\textrm{MIR}}=\langle n_\uparrow^{-1/3}\rangle/\langle v_\downarrow\rangle$.
-The resistivity steadily escalates toward $\varrho_{\textrm{MIR}}$ with interaction strength (Fig. 4a), showing no sign of saturation.
+The resistivity steadily escalates toward $\varrho_{\textrm{MIR}}$ with interaction strength (Fig. 4a).
 The behavior in Fig. 4b is more subtle, since $\varrho_{\textrm{MIR}}$ is a strong function of temperature.
-The ratio $\varrho/\varrho_{\textrm{MIR}}$ shown in the inset reveals that $\varrho$ approaches the MIR limit as the temperature of the gas is increased without any sign of saturation.
+The ratio $\varrho/\varrho_{\textrm{MIR}}$ shown in the inset reveals that $\varrho$ continuously approaches the MIR limit as the temperature of the gas is increased.
+While we measure a steady increase of resistivity with temperature and interaction strength, a violation of the MIR limit is not evident in our data.
+We cannot sample higher temperatures and interaction strengths, where a MIR violation may occur, because the mass current (which vanishes in the $T,U/t\rightarrow\infty$ limits) becomes too small to resolve.

-The strong dependence of $\varrho$ on $T$ is anomalous and also characteristic of bad metals.
-For trapped gases in the temperature range we explore and with the excitation present, Pauli blocking is suppressed, and the resistivity $\varrho$ is therefore expected to be independent of temperature because the scattering time is inversely proportional to $n_{dwd}$ for fixed $N$, $t$, and $U$.
-In normal solid metals, scattering is dominated by Pauli blocking, which leads to $T^2$ scaling of resistivity.
-Bad metals deviate from this behavior, either demonstrating $T$-linear scaling or more complex phenomena.
-The monotonic increase of $\varrho$ with $T$ is thus an abnormal scaling of resistance with temperature, in similarity to bad-metal behavior.

-To gain further insight to the $U$ and $T$ scaling, we compare our measurements with predictions from dynamical mean field theory (DMFT) simulations of the Hubbard model for our lattice parameters and regime of temperature.
-As a numerical method developed for addressing strongly correlated systems, DMFT maps a many-body quantum lattice model to a single-site problem \cite{georges1996dynamical}.
-We adapted the code provided in the Toolbox for Research on Interacting Quantum Systems \cite{triqs} for our calculations.